santilin/yii2-sqlite3-full-support/README.md

 # Usage

-	The extension works out of the box replacing the className for yii\db\sqlite\QueryBuilder to point to this custom QueryBuilder.
+	The extension works out of the box without any configuration.
+	The boostrap of this extension replaces the className for yii\db\sqlite\QueryBuilder to point to this custom QueryBuilder.